 The election of members of Council in the place of those retiring at any annual general meeting is made by a ballot, where necessary, of those entitled to vote.
-New members go through an induction process to familiarise them about their responsibilities and duties and periodic training sessions are arranged as required.
+New members go through an induction process to familiarise them about their responsibilities and duties and periodic training sessions for all trustees are arranged as required.